Izakey/vsm-text-mining/README.md

-This project is about the using the Vector Space Model to mine the best information out of Text files.
-The ohsumed Medical data is used for testing which algorithms best mine text.
+This project uses the Vector Space Model (VSM) to mine information out of the OHSUMED text dataset.
+The OHSUMED dataset is a collection of over 348,000 entries from an online medical information database with each entry consisting of titles, abstracts, indexing terms, author, source and publication type